All Episodes

 It's got a good political point.

-Anyway, he ends up in Mexico and he finds a cure because they were drugs that weren't approved by the FDA, and he starts bringing them back, and all these people start getting better.
+Anyway, he ends up in Mexico, and he finds a cure because they were drugs that weren't approved by the FDA, and he starts bringing them back, and all these people start getting better.

-If I'm dying from anything and I want to put something in my body because I think it's gonna make me better, yes.
+If I'm dying from anything, and I want to put something in my body because I think it's going to make me better, I don't need mama and papa government.

-I need them to tell me.
+I don't need them to tell me.

-And here is the overarching theme with regard to health care and and these kinds of choices, patient autonomy and more freedom, not less, is always the better answer with regard to these things.
+Patient autonomy and more freedom, not less, is always the better answer with regard to these things.

 I have no idea.